-An application must be submitted to the State Inspector of Oils for approval before beginning construction:
+An application must be submitted to the Director for approval before beginning construction:

 - (a) On any new UST system used to store regulated substances. - (b) On an UST system that is being upgraded to the standards described in these regulations or applicable statutes.